Rawwadid dynasty

-Rawwadid, Ravvadid (also Revend or Revendi), or Banū Rawwād (بنو رَوّاد) (900–1071) was a Sunni Muslim Kurdish dynasty, centered in the northwestern region of Adharbayjan (Azerbaijan) between the late 8th and early 13th centuries.

-Originally of Arab descent, and later Kurdified or of full Kurdish descent.
-The Rawadids ruled Tabriz and northeastern Adharbayjan in the late 8th and early 9th centuries.
-In the second half of the 10th century and much of the 11th century, these descendants controlled much of Adharbayjan as well as parts of Armenia.
+Rawwadid, Ravvadid (also Revend or Revendi), or Banū Rawwād (بنو رَوّاد) (900–1071) was a Muslim dynasty of Arab origin that initially controlled Tabriz and north-eastern Azerbaijan in the late 8th and early 9th centuries.
+Their descendants, who later became Kurdicized and are described in medieval sources as Kurdish, ruled over Azerbaijan and parts of Armenia in the second half of the 10th and much of the 11th century.

 History

 Origin

-Several scholars (Bosworth, Kasravi, W. Madelung, D.McDowall) claim that the origin of the Rawadid dynasty was connected to the name of the tribal leader Rawwad ibn Muthanna (ca. 200/815), who was the governor of Tabrīz, whilst Hugh Kennedy suggest mystery around their origins and not a clear connection to Banu Rawwad and suggest their origins plausibly being linked to Rawaddis Hadhabani Kurds.
+Several scholars including C. E. Bosworth, Ahmad Kasravi, Wilferd Madelung, and David McDowall believe the origin of the Rawwadid dynasty to be connected with the name of the Arab tribal leader Rawwad ibn Muthanna (ca. 200/815), who was the Abbasid governor of Tabrīz, although according to Hugh Kennedy there is mystery around their origins with no clear connection to Banu Rawwad, and that it has been "plausibly suggested" that Rawadids were a leading family of Hadhabani Kurds.